MattKalinowski/Treasury/README.md

 # Treasury

 Treasury is a simple app for managing your personal savings.
-It's my first "real" app with GUI.
+This is one of my first applications ever created in Java language and my first "real" app with GUI.
+During this project my programming skills were very low.

 ### Prerequisites